 1st Annual Art Exhibition, Alexander Hughes Community Center, Claremont, California in 2014

-In the beginning I was not attracted to abstract art and could not understand it.
+The style of my paintings is a combination of realism and abstraction.
+In the beginning I could not understand abstract art and was not attracted to it.
 Abstractions seemed primitive and meaningless.
 It was as if I was trying to love a book written in a language I couldn’t read.
-But over time, I became more interested in abstraction.
-Eventually it began to influence my perspective.
-Now my paintings are shifting from realism toward abstraction.
+Over time this changed and I became more interested in abstraction to a point where it began to influence my perspective.
+Eliminating subject details has caused some degree of shift from realism toward abstraction.

-I begin with a photo that captures my attention.
-In the past I was very faithful to the subject.
-But slowly I have let go of some of the details of my subject and its environment.
+In the past I would begin with a photo that captured my attention and I was very faithful to the subject.
+But slowly I have let go of some details of my subject and its environment.
 Now, after making an initial sketch from the photograph, I put it aside and work from my imagination and memory.
-This allows my work to more truly express myself.
+By doing so, expressions of my feelings are better reflected in my work.

-They allow me to distort reality in ways that distinguish it from photographs.
-This allows me to more fully express myself.
-My works are all a reflections of my own life, beliefs, experiences and goals.
-For me art is an oasis of opportunities.
-It allows me to utilize my innate abilities without any obstruction.
+My works are all a reflection of my own life, beliefs, experiences and goals.
+To me art is an oasis of opportunities enabling me to utilize my innate abilities without any obstruction.